 Increasing demand volatility continues to drive omnichannel challenges

-During the pandemic, lockdowns and public safety measures resulted in a significant drop in in-store retail purchases and drove new customer demand patterns and a surge in omnichannel purchases.
+During the pandemic, lockdowns and public safety measures resulted in a significant drop in in-store retail purchases and caused new customer demand patterns and a surge in omnichannel purchases.

 Many retailers experienced increased demand volatility and were challenged by the increased order volatility from eCommerce channels, increased promotional activity, shorter product life cycles coupled with regional variances, and rapidly changing assortments.

-Demand variability and forecast accuracy is a long-standing challenge.
-As the pandemic set in, many retailers realized that historical data is not a predictor of future demand and that other external factors, such as local events, play a significant role as well.
-Aggregating past history and leveraging diverse external data is a key component to improving the accuracy of demand sensing capabilities.
+Demand variability and forecast accuracy are long-standing challenges.
+As the pandemic set in, many retailers realized that historical data is not a predictor of future demand and that other external factors, such as local events, play a significant role.
+Aggregating history and leveraging diverse external data are crucial to improving the accuracy of demand sensing capabilities.

-“Combining those signals becomes critical in terms of improving accuracy from a demand sensing point of view,” says Vadivelu.
-“There are data points that talk about how 25 percent of shoppers are going to continue to do online shopping—that’s a major shift in behavior.”
+“Combining those signals becomes critical in improving accuracy from a demand sensing point of view,” says Vadivelu.
+“There are data points that talk about how 25 percent of shoppers will continue to do online shopping—that’s a major shift in behavior.”

 Retailers are relying on more external data points to address demand volatility

 As more consumers embrace omnichannel purchasing, retailers are keeping up with this shift in behavior by incorporating more local data into their demand sensing and running forecasts more often to ensure consumer needs are met.
-Both machine learning and deep learning models have become a critical component in being able to run forecasts more frequently with greater accuracy in order to stay on top of shifting consumer demands.
+Machine learning and deep learning models have become critical components in running forecasts more frequently with greater accuracy to stay on top of shifting consumer demands.